 Please note that we are under legal obligation to retain your data for the following statutory retention period

-- Preventing, detecting and investigating money laundering, terrorist financing and fraud - minimum of five years after termination of contractual relationship
+- Preventing, detecting and investigating money laundering, terrorist financing and fraud - minimum of 8 (eight) years from the date of termination of transactions or contractual relationship

 - Bookkeeping regulation - up to ten years